Giuliana Tesoro: Contributions to chemistry and textiles

 One of Tesoro's most significant innovations was the development of flame-resistant fabric.
 Before her work, cotton and other natural fibers were highly flammable, posing serious risk, especially for workers in high-risk industries like firefighting and electrical engineering.
 Tesoro developed chemical treatments that made these fibers resistant to fire, drastically reducing burn injuries and deaths.
 This innovation has had a lasting societal impact, as flame-resistant fabrics continue to be an essential component in protective clothing, including firefighter gear, industrial uniforms, and even household textiles like mattresses and curtains.
 Her work laid the foundation for materials such as Kevlar and Nomex.

 List of committees and awards

 Tesoro's expertise was recognized through her active participation in several esteemed organizations, including the National Academy of Sciences and the National Research Council, where she contributed to committees focused on toxic materials and fire safety.
 She was also a founding member of the Fiber Society (1974) and held memberships in the American Chemical Society, the American Association of Textile Chemists and Colorists, and the American Association for the Advancement of Science.
 She won the Olney Medal from the American Association of Textile Chemists and Colorists in 1963, and then the Society of Women Engineers Achievement Award in 1978.

-Giuliana Tesoro's legacy endures through the continued use and evolution of her innovations.
-Flame-resistant fabrics remain integral to protective clothing across various industries, continually adapting to meet modern safety standards and technological advancements.
+The use and development of Giuliana Tesoro's inventions still continue.
+Flame-resistant fabrics remain important in protective clothing across various industries and are continuously developing to meet modern safety standards and technological advancements.